+(3) This Operating Guide is not intended to conflict with the plant operator’s responsibility to protect Generation Resources and ESRs from potentially damaging operating conditions.

-(3) The Resource Entity that owns Generation Resources that are unable to comply shall provide to ERCOT an explanation of the limitations including, but not limited to, study results or manufacturer’s advice.
+(4) The Resource Entity that owns Generation Resources that are unable to comply shall provide to ERCOT an explanation of the limitations including, but not limited to, study results or manufacturer’s advice.